timothyb0912/blog/_posts/2021-11-20-Story-importance.md

 Point 2:
-Whether our stories about the world are incorrect because the world changed or because our tales were inaccurate all along, the way we interact with our stories in the wake of trauma is critical.
+Whether our stories about the world are incorrect because the world changed or because our tales were inaccurate all along, the way we edit our stories in the wake of trauma is critical.

+Let's make time to hone our stories.
-We can either take the time to grow by changing our worldviews to accommodate our new information, or we can suffer increasingly, as we drift further from reality.
+We can either invest the time in growing by revising our worldviews to accurately accommodate our new information, or we can suffer increasingly, with unchanging or inaccurately changing stories (relative to reality).

 ## Writing anew